 PMIC and voltage regulator failure

 The M.2 PCB on both the P31 and P41 carries a small power management IC (PMIC) that regulates voltage from the PCIe slot to the NAND dies and controller.
 Power surges, motherboard faults, or defective chargers on laptops can damage this component.
 The drive appears completely dead: not detected in BIOS, no LED activity, no PCIe link negotiation.
 Because the NAND and controller silicon are intact, board-level repair (replacing the failed PMIC or voltage regulator under microscope) restores access without any data loss.
-Board repair: $600 to $900.
+Board repair: $600–$900.

 Encryption and Why Chip-Off Does Not Work